MinecraftServerControl/mscs/README.md

 * GNU Wget     - Allows the script to download software updates via the internet.
 * rdiff-backup - Allows the script to efficiently run backups.
+* rsync        - Allows the script to efficiently make copies of files.
 * Socat        - Allows the script to communicate with the Minecraft server.
 * Iptables     - Although not explicitly required, a good firewall should be installed.